top of page

 How is ALRiM seeking to develop an awareness of the need for risk management?

-ALRiM promotes the major idea that risk management is not a cost center but adds value; that its members seek to manage risk not minimize it.
+ALRiM promotes the major idea that risk management is not a cost center but adds value; that its members seek to manage risk, not minimize it.
 As president of ALRiM, Luc Neuberg saw his mandate as broadening the debate about risk beyond the purely financial to include societal risks.
 ALRiM is a centralized depositary of sources and information but shuns any elitism, seeking to be open to everyone.
-ALRiM works with many associations, it attends conferences including those of the Economist Club, LFMA, and ATEL; it co-organizes and addresses important conferences such as ABBL for banks, Alfi for the funds, and the WEF to reach wider audiences.
-Another extremely important way ALRiM promotes risk management is through training at all levels including continuous training which is a key element in developing the culture.
+ALRiM works with many associations, co-organizes and addresses important conferences such as risk for banks, risk for the funds.
+Another extremely important way ALRiM promotes risk management is through training at all levels, including continuous training, which is a key element in developing the culture.
+The recent launch of the Risk Academy in collaboration with GFR (Global Fund Risk) marks an important milestone in this educational mission.

 bottom of page